 - Open a 3D scene.

-- Select the multipatch or point layer or layers in the 3D Layers category of the Contents pane.
-Right-click and click Share As Web Layer .
+- Select the multipatch, point, or LiDAR layer in the 3D Layers category of the Contents pane.
+Right-click the selected layer, point to the Sharing pull-right menu and click Share As Web Layer .

 - Complete the Summary and Tags fields.

 - Specify how the web layer will be shared: